CHE72/KPPT-1200-TPASS-Calculator/README.md

 Added: At the initial stage of the program, some English introduction and English options will be displayed.
 Added: GNU General Public License version 2 (GPL-2.0) Offical English Version
 Added: GNU General Public License version 2 (GPL-2.0) Unofficial Chinese Translation
+Added: A program block which can judge whether the dollars that user inputs in "Taoyuan Metro (MRT)" is normal.
 Updated:
 Improved: Some paragraph format and English wording in "Readme.md".
-Improved: The input fuction block in "Taipei MRT" is changed to a "for loop", which effectively reduces resource consumption.
+Improved: The input fuction block in "Taipei Metro (MRT)" is changed to a "for loop", which effectively reduces resource consumption.
 Improved: Use "Function Prototype Declaration" to place custom functions after the main() function for easy reading and maintenance.
 Improved: In the description output of "Taipei Metropolitan Area Buses", add a description for multi-section tickets, and adjust the output sentences in other places.
 Improved: In the "Output Calculation Result" block, the display method has been adjusted, and now you can see the cost and times of each transportation in the final calculation.
 Fixed: In the result display of "Taipei Metropolitan Area Buses", the total bus fare will be mistakenly planted as the total number of bus rides.
 Fixed: When the data of "Taipei Metropolitan Area Buses" is input multiple times, the previous input data will be lost because the previous records are not summed up.
-Fixed: Frequent Passenger Program discount calculation error in "Taipei MRT".
+Fixed: Frequent Passenger Program discount calculation error in "Taipei Metro (MRT)".

 ## 已知問題 (Known Issues)
-錯誤：在「身分輸入平臺」，由於內容尚未建置完全，因此3、4、5、6選項都沒有作用，會輸出錯誤訊息並直接退出程序。
+錯誤：在「身分輸入平臺」，由於內容尚未建置完全，因此3、4、5、6選項都沒有作用，會輸出訊息並直接退出程序。
 故障：

-Bugs / Errors: In the "Identity Input Platform", since the content has not been fully constructed, options 3, 4, 5, and 6 have no effect, and an error message will be output and the program will exit directly.
+Bugs / Errors: In the "Identity Input Platform", since the content has not been fully constructed, options 3, 4, 5, and 6 have no effect, and a message will be output and the program will exit directly.
 Broken:

 ## 未來功能 (Future Features)